Does oil pulling really work?

-If you have gum disease you should definitely not oil pull as it may make your situation worse by killing your mouth’s Good Bacteria.
+If you have gum disease you should definitely not oil pull as it may make your situation worse by killing your mouth’s beneficial bacteria.
 The results from oil pulling are similar to using an antiseptic mouthwash.
 You get a short-lived relief but create long-term problems.

-Your Beneficial Bacteria balance is fragile.
-Plaque producing Bacteria is aggressive.
-This is why you will always have some Plaque Bacteria regardless of your oral hygiene method.
-Damage to the delicate balance of Beneficial Bacteria can result in dry mouth, which leads to further gum recession.
+Your beneficial bacteria balance is fragile.
+Plaque and acid producing bacteria is aggressive.
+This is why you will always have some harmful bacteria regardless of your oral hygiene method.
+Damage to the delicate balance of beneficial bacteria can result in dry mouth, which can lead to further gum recession.

 If swishing oil around in your mouth for 15 minutes, twice a day, hasn't deterred you we hope this information will.